 “You just have to try and you will see that this connection can be just as real as the face-to-face connection.”

 This video is available with captions and a video transcript.

 More About Boise State Online

-Boise State University offers more than 60 online degree and certificate programs to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
+Boise State University offers close to 100 online degree and certificate programs to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
 For more information, visit boisestate.edu/online.